 - Can NextGen Metabolomics be used to assist with the diagnosis of CFS?
+A: Yes.

 - Fukuda, K., et al. The chronic fatigue syndrome: a comprehensive approach to its definition and study.
 International Chronic Fatigue Syndrome Study Group.
 Ann Intern Med 121, 953-959 (1994).